One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

-The Feynman propagator, ie. the free theory time ordered two point function is found by inverting the manifestly supertranslation invariant operator $\partial_t^2+m^2$.
-The 1-loop renormalized two point function \eqref{2ptnew4d} has the same form as the free theory with the mass renormalized.
-Hence it satisfies the supertranslation Ward identities.
+The Feynman propagator, i.e. the free theory time ordered two-point function, is found by inverting the manifest supertranslation invariant operator $\partial_t^2+m^2$.
+The one-loop renormalized two-point function \eqref{2ptnew4d} has the same form as the free theory with the mass renormalized.
+Hence it satisfies the supertranslation Ward identities.\\

 \textbf{\underline{The $d=3$ case}:}

 Very similar line of analysis carries on for the $\phi^6$ theory in $d=3$: Exactly as before one gets the Feynman propagator as: